arpit-thool-acquia/jenkins-git/README.md

 ## Autonomous Car Mapping
 This is a Flask-MongoDB application for an autonomous car mapping through a specified area.
 It computes the Total Distance Travelled, Total Time taken and Total Refuels required by the car during the task.
-The user can also view previous travel history.
+The user can also view travel history.

 ### Run following instructions